Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • Massive blood loss over 500 ml, for example, bleeding after childbirth.

-• brain tumors leading to compression of the pituitary gland.
+• Brain tumors leading to compression of the pituitary gland.

 Situations in which prolactin decreases in healthy people:

-• prolongation of pregnancy over 41 weeks;
+• post-term pregnancy beyond 41 weeks;

 • smoking and alcoholism;